NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 5. Where `ObservationStatement / paticipant [@typecode]` is `"PPRF"` (Primary performer) or `"PRF"` (Performer).

-### Investigations
+## Investigations

+For more information on how Investigations are represented in GP Connect see [Investigations Guidance](https://developer.nhs.uk/apis/gpconnect-1-6-0/accessrecord_structured_development_pathology_guidance.html).

-### Observation - Test group header
+### Test Group Header

-Observation - Test group headers are mapped from a nested `CompoundStatement` with a class code of `BATTERY` where the parent compound statements are deemed to form a [Diagnostic Report](../diagnostic%20reports/README.md).
+Test group headers are mapped from a nested `CompoundStatement` with a class code of `BATTERY` where the parent compound statements are deemed to from a [Diagnostic Report](../diagnostic%20reports/README.md).

 | Mapped to (JSON FHIR Observation resource field) | Mapped from (XML HL7 / other)                                                                                                     |
 |--------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|